annazuo/visual-sentiment-analysis/README.md

     ```python visualize.py --resolution 128 --duration 60 --song calm.mp3 --pitch_sensitivity 220 --tempo_sensitivity 0.25 --mood calm```

 This module will ensure the videos are generated to the correct path for the sentiment analysis module.
+**Note**: This part has to be run with Python 3.6 or lower, so we executed it on local instead of on Google Colab.

 ### Sentiment analysis
 Once we have generated videos, we will perform sentiment analysis on the video by performing image sentiment analysis from all the frames in the video.